camping tent in the country side

 Comfort considers the size of the sleeping area, which includes these three key components: floorspace, headroom and design layout.

 There can be quite a bit of difference in this area.
 The Vango Nevis 200, for instance, has so little room that two people must lie head to toe.
 The Naturehike Cloud-Up 2 tent has a design that has sloped walls, which reduces the already cramped space.
 For that reason, we wouldn’t buy either of those.
 In the mid-range and best backpacking tents in the UK, there isn’t a great deal of variation, though.
-For instance, the Big Agnes Copper Spur HV UL-2 and Kelty All Inn 2 both have less room at the feet as they taper in, but these are fairly minor comfort negatives.
+For instance, the Big Agnes Copper Spur HV UL-2 has less room at the feet as it tapers in, but this is a fairly minor comfort negative.
 In our view, a spacious, symmetrical space is better, but it is not the be all and end all.

 The interior of the Vango Nevis 200 is a bit cramped